iotc-secretariat/iotc-data-reference-codelists/ros/ros-3.2.0.md

 | Condition at capture | ros_common | additional_details_on_non_target_species | condition_at_capture_id |
 | Condition at release | ros_common | additional_details_on_non_target_species | condition_at_release_id |

-We cannot remove this table used by other business submodel (ll, pl and gn).
+We cannot remove this table used by the other business submodels (ll, pl and gn).

 This code list is used in one ros_pl schema table: